Separating and Collapsing Electoral Control Types: Related Work

 The additional, different control types known as resolute control~\cite{wan-yan:c:resolute-control-aamas-2017-anyone-but-them-yang-wang,gup-roy-sau-zeh:j:resolute-control} are quite interesting.
 Resolute control asks whether there is some action (from a certain range of actions) that keeps every one of a certain collection of candidates from being a winner.
 This might seem to be the same as our function model for the case of (nonunique-winner) destructive control, but it is not.
 In our function model for nonunique-winner destructive control, we are speaking of the collection of candidates who can individually be prevented from winning by some control action.
 But even if two or more candidates belong to our function's output, they could be put into that output by different control actions, and there might be no single action that blocks both simultaneously.
 In brief, resolute control is focused on blocking whole groups, and our function model in contrast is a refinement of set separations and focuses on individual candidates to let us identify new containment patterns between control types.

 Collapsing or separating control types is not \emph{directly} about complexity.
 However, doing so is highly relevant to complexity, as the types were defined as natural benchmarks whose complexity could be studied.
-In fact, there has been something of a race to find natural systems in which very many control attacks are $\np$-hard to carry out.\footnote{We mention in passing that, as mentioned earlier, a benefit of collapsing compatible types (especially when we do so in the general case) is that doing so automatically establishes that the control complexity of the types is the same, rather than having to separately determine the control complexity of each of the types.
-This can save work.

-Regarding the ``race'' to find systems that are resistant to a large number of control types, one might ask whether it still is fair to count it as multiple strengths if the elements of collapsing pairs (or larger equivalence classes) are resistant (and so NP-hard), or to count it as multiple weaknesses if the the elements of collapsing pairs (or larger equivalence classes) are vulnerable (and thus in P).
+In fact, there has been something of a race to find natural systems in which very many control attacks are $\np$-hard to carry out.\footnote{ Regarding the ``race'' to find systems that are resistant to a large number of control types, one might ask whether it still is fair to count it as multiple strengths if the elements of collapsing pairs (or larger equivalence classes) are resistant (and so NP-hard), or to count it as multiple weaknesses if the elements of collapsing pairs (or larger equivalence classes) are vulnerable (and thus in P).
 In some sense, one could argue that this is unfair, as it is putting extra weight on the ``same'' type.

 However, one could also argue that having a collapsing control type foursome count as four is fair and natural, since the actual mechanisms of the four are different, and so one either is fighting off attacks through NP-completeness, or is vulnerable to multiple attack lines.